telerik/xaml-docs/common-information/geometry_extension.md

 #### **Figure 1: Geometries**
 ![Geometry Types](images/radbadge-key-properties_2.png)

-__Example 1 and Example 2 demonstrate how you can use this extension in XAML or code-behind.
-To apply a custom geometry in code-behind, you can use the GeometryFactory.SetGeometry() method.
+__Example 1 and Example 2__ demonstrate how you can use the extension in XAML and code-behind.
+To apply a custom geometry in code-behind, you can use the `GeometryFactory.SetGeometry()` method.

 #### __[XAML] Example 1: Set Custom Geometry in XAML__
 {{region xaml-radbadge-key-properties-0}}